JacoboLansac/audits/solo/tha-rwa/audit-report.md

 | **Total**                                   | 264   |

+## 1.5 - Context

-## Protocol Overview
+### 1.5.1 - Protocol Overview

 In its Stage 0, Tharwa consists only of a stable coin `thUSD.sol` that can be minted in exchange for other more established stablecoins (DAI, USDC, USDT).
 This exchange happens in the `thUSDSwap.sol` contract.
 The `thUSD` token is a cross-chain token leveraging [*LayerZero*'s](https://layerzero.network/) OFT standard.
 Initially, `thUSD` will only be minted in Ethereum mainnet, but the team plans to deploy also in other EVM chains like [Base](https://www.base.org/) or non-EVM chains like [Solana](https://www.base.org/).

 Lastly, there is a governance token (`TRWA.sol`) which is also a cross-chain token inheriting the OFT standard.

-## Architecture high level review
+### 1.5.2 - Architecture high-level review

-- The contracts are well written and the logic is well structured.
+- The contracts are well written, and the logic is well structured.
 - The architecture is very simple, which is always good for security.
 - Since `thUSD` and `TRWA` are OFT tokens, special attention has been paid to the non-atomic nature of cross-chain transactions.
-- Both OFT contracts inherit `Pausable` which can lead to some niche scenarios in cross-chain communication (see issue M-1).
+- Both OFT contracts inherit `Pausable`, which can lead to some niche scenarios in cross-chain communication (see issue M-1).

 The diagram below illustrates the different components around the `thUSD` token.
 The `TRWA` is excluded from the diagram as it would be basically the same:

 ![image](tharwa-funds-flow-diagram.drawio.png)

-# Findings
+# 2 - Findings

-## High risk
+## 2.1 - High risk

 *No findings found.*

-## Medium risk
+## 2.2 - Medium risk

-### [M-1] Send tokens cross-chain while the OFT tokens are paused leads to users losing their funds permanently
+### [M-1] Sending tokens cross-chain while the OFT tokens are paused leads to users losing their funds permanently

 Both OFT tokens (`thUSD` and `TRWA`) inherit both the OFT standard from LayerZero, and the `Pausable` from OpenZeppelin.